ptsteadman/notebook/essays/gray-man-style.md

 Articles about gray man style usually make the assumption that the reader is innately capable of being a gray man.
 The two factors often discussed as obstacles to being gray are: 1) being unusually short or tall, or 2) being a woman who attracts sexual attention.
-To provide an idea of the advice given to women on being gray, here's an example from Gray Wolf Survival:
+Here's an example of advice given to women on being gray:

 "Be cognizant of any smells such as food, soap or gunpowder that someone would relate to something they'd want.
 Try to think about what you do, say or wear